MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter-rx-signals-riverpod-rxdart.md

  **Storing Computed Values**: Riverpod stores computed values.
 It doesn't automatically minimize recomputes, but it does offer the [select](https://riverpod.dev/docs/advanced/select#filtering-widgetprovider-rebuild-using-select) method to help you minimize recomputes.

-Personally, I find that the Riverpod example highlights the fact that Riverpod encourages a non-standard approach to managing variables (state).
+My personal opinion is that the Riverpod example highlights a non-standard approach to managing variables (state).
 It's not that top-level declarations are inherently bad.
-The issue is that the approach usurps the language's normal variable scoping mechanism and moves the variable into a scope that Riverpod manages.
-Also, the underlying code is quite hard to follow.
+The issue is that the approach usurps the language's normal variable scoping mechanism and moves the variable into a scope that Riverpod manages, while the underlying code that manages this is quite hard to follow.

 The `Consumer` widget here is necessary to interact with the state.
 None of the other approaches require a custom `Widget`. `Consumer` has a non-standard `build` method, which means if you ever need to change state management solutions, you will also have to change the physical widgets instead of just the state.

 This is unlike Signals below, where you can benefit from the library without needing custom widgets.
-This does however off the advantage of automatic disposal.
+This does, however, offer the advantage of automatic disposal.

 <figure>
   <iframe style="width:99%;height:400px;" src="https://dartpad.dev/embed-flutter.html?id=3e65ba721a77717ed951e4f9ac269f2a"></iframe>